 As capital accumulates at the top of society, misery accumulates at the bottom.
 The more the workers produce, the more the capitalists take.
 The less workers get in relation to what they produce, the sicker they become.

 Americans suffer the worst health in the industrialized world because they live in the most unequal society.
-They also have the worst medical system because their ruling class, the most powerful in the world, has consistently opposed any universal public system.
+They also have the worst medical system because their ruling class, the most powerful in the world, treats the need for medical care as a profit-making opportunity.

 National medicare would be a definite improvement.
-However, even the best medical system cannot eliminate the health-damaging effects of exploitation, poverty, social discrimination, unsafe work, bad housing, poor schools and being denied the right to make the decisions that affect our lives.
+However, even the best medical system cannot eliminate the health-damaging effects of exploitation, poverty, social discrimination, unsafe work, bad housing, poor schools, and lack of control.

 We can end these miseries only by ending capitalism and the inequality that it generates.